dglynos/mustaine/README.md

 # mustaine

-This repository holds a set of tools to experiment with timeouts in requests made by web applications backends.
+This repository holds a set of tools to experiment with timeouts in requests made by web application backends.

 When a web application is vulnerable to a Server Side Request Forgery (SSRF) issue and the relevant request made by the web application uses a long